The Baratza Vario Burr Coffee Grinder Review

 However, to balance out the complexity of its settings, the grinder comes with 3 programmable buttons.
 They’re time-based dosing buttons that you can customize as per your needs.
-The digital display in the center will count down the dose time until it reaches zero, and the machine stops.
+The digital display in the centre will count down the dose time until it reaches zero, and the machine stops.
 However, you will need to set the grind size for each manually.
 You can also press the “Manual” button and press “Start” to grind manually.

 Grinding Capability (Settings, Range, & Consistency) – 4/5

 The Baratza Vario has gained a reputation in the industry as a machine capable of delivering a highly consistent grind, thanks to its flat ceramic burrs.
 Add to that its ability to produce coffee particles from 230 to 1150 microns, and you get one of the most versatile grinders on the market.
 It is a good grinder for pour-over, espresso, and the majority of other brew methods.
 And if you’re not happy with the factory calibration, you can use the provided calibration tool to set it as per your needs.